 “Meeting the Dementia Challenge in Home Care“

-Matthews is a champion for people suffering with Alzheimer’s Disease and other forms of cognitive impairment.
-A skilled professional in dementia care for many years, she currently is a Dementia Coach with Engaging Alzheimer’s, LLC, a New York-based firm that trains healthcare professionals, coaches families and advocates for the cognitively impaired.
+Matthews is a champion for people suffering from Alzheimer’s Disease and other forms of cognitive impairment.
+A skilled professional in dementia care for many years, she currently is a Dementia Coach with Engaging Alzheimer’s, LLC, a New York-based firm that trains healthcare professionals, coaches families, and advocates for the cognitively impaired.

 Author of Home Is Burning and Screenwriter

 Home is Burning, Dan Marshall’s recent memoir dives deeply and irreverently into his family’s pain of caring for a father with ALS and a mother dying from cancer.
 He will talk about the incredible role that home health care played in relieving the stress of caregiving for his family while adding quality and dignity to his parents’ lives.

 “A Simple Message to Home Care & Hospice in an Era of Major Transformation“

 Successfully navigating this era of health transformation requires providers to stay focused on the simple questions.
 Breslin will discuss opportunities to participate in value-based purchasing and use best practices to set, measure, and achieve the quality of life goals.

 Breslin is a seasoned consultant with 30 years of experience in health policy.
 She has provided expertise to states, health plans and providers on major state and federal payment and delivery reforms including the Medicare-Medicaid Capitated Financial Alignment Initiative.

 Manager of Research Integrity, Home Care Pulse